Maciek-Hetman/telegram-pl-tracking-bot/README.md

     - DHL*

 ## DHL Tracking (if you want to self host this bot)
-For tracking DHL packages you need to create account in DHL API Developer Portal to obtain API Key
+For tracking DHL packages you need to create account in DHL API Developer Portal to obtain API Key.
+Bot will work without it, but DHL tracking will be disabled.

 ## Usage
 Project is still in heavy development.